enjoy-digital/litex/doc/introduction.rst

 Alternative install methods
 ===========================

- * Migen is available for linux-64 and linux-32 through Binstar's conda tool.
-Instructions are at https://binstar.org/fallen/migen
+ * Migen is available for the Anaconda Python distribution.
+The package can be found at at https://anaconda.org/m-labs/migen
  * Migen can be referenced in a requirements.txt file (used for ``pip install -r requirements.txt``) via ``-e git+http://github.com/m-labs/migen.git#egg=migen``.
-See the `pip documentation <https://pip.pypa.io/en/latest/reference/pip_install.html#id19>`_ for more information.
+See the pip documentation for more information.

 Feedback
 ********
-Feedback concerning Migen or this manual should be sent to the M-Labs developers' mailing list at devel@lists.m-labs.hk.
+Feedback concerning Migen or this manual should be sent to the M-Labs developers' mailing list ``devel`` on lists.m-labs.hk.